 During this project emphasis were on training young scientists within the disciplines in interdisciplinary research methods, building on the intertwined methodologies and co-operation.

 Interdisciplinary research project- eight disciplines

-By blurring the boundaries of various fields, combining data, methods and approaches and using disability studies orientation as both field and tool of analysis provides a way of demonstrating the complexity of a subject that has often been dismissed as simplistic.
-In this regard, the project sees its main agenda as being in congruence with the field of disability studies, namely to challenge traditional and stereotypical approaches, definitions and ideologies regarding disability and the social reaction to and treatment thereof in the context of disability in the past.
+By blurring the boundaries of various fields, combining data, methods and approaches and using disability studies orientation as both field and tool of analysis provided a way of demonstrating the complexity of a subject that has often been dismissed as simplistic.
+In this regard, the project saw its main agenda as being in congruence with the field of disability studies, namely to challenge traditional and stereotypical approaches, definitions and ideologies regarding disability and the social reaction to and treatment thereof in the context of disability in the past.

 The Centre for Disability Studies

 Verkefnið er hýst hjá Rannsóknarsetri í fötlunarfræðum við Háskóla Íslands.

 The Centre for Disability Studies was established on March 3, 2006.
 The Centre is an interdisciplinary site created for research in the area of disability studies in Iceland.
 It operates under the auspices of the Social Science Research Institute in the School of Social Sciences at the University of Iceland.